-- A. In Hand/Conformation Class Attire: English is the attire of preference however Western attire is permitted, no mixing of tack and attire is allowed - 1.
-English: - a.
-Solid color or conservative patterned riding skirt or Kentucky Jods with tie downs (underpasses). - b.
+A. In Hand/Conformation Class Attire: English is the attire of preference however Western attire is permitted, no mixing of tack and attire is allowed

+1. English:

+- a.
+Solid color or conservative patterned riding skirt or Kentucky/Bootcut style Jodhpurs with or without tie downs (underpasses). - b.
 A vest, riding coat, sports coat or riding suit. - c.
 Long sleeve shirt with a pointed collar including tuxedo shirts (sleeve length may vary under a coat or jacket). - d.
 Neckwear such as a tie or brooch - e.
 English style hat is optional (No Western or Spanish) - f.
 Gloves and English spurs are optional - g.
 English style boots.